tecladocode/web-dev-bootcamp/curriculum/section04/lectures/04_inheritance/README.md

 We have a new `color` property being applied to the `<p>` tag, and the Chrome developer tools is very usefully telling us that this property was inherited from the parent `<div>` with the `container` class.

-This style was inherited because `color` is an inheritable property, and the `<p>` element didn't have an existing defintion for this property being applied to the element.
+This style was inherited because `color` is an inherited property, and the `<p>` element didn't have an existing defintion for this property being applied to the element.

-:::tip Non-inheritable properties
+:::tip Non-inherited properties
-Not everything in CSS can be inherited, and for some properties it simply doesn't make sense.
+Not every property in CSS is inherited by default, and for some properties it simply doesn't make sense.
 We'll be looking at some examples in the next lecture.

-You can find out whether a property is inheritable by going to the documentation page for a given property on the MDN &mdash; [border, for example](https://developer.mozilla.org/en-US/docs/Web/CSS/border#Formal_definition).
+You can find out whether a property is inherited by going to the documentation page for a given property on the MDN &mdash; [border, for example](https://developer.mozilla.org/en-US/docs/Web/CSS/border#Formal_definition).
 Every property lists whether or not any values set are inherited.
 :::